rian39/lists/idea_log.md

 - spent time pasting itemset from `Groceries` dataset into Tesco's shopping list.
 Data is in data/grocery_items.csv.
 Can paste the whole list into the shopping site, or use the url (http://www.tesco.com/groceries/Product/Search/Default.aspx?notepad=yogurt&newSort=true)[http://www.tesco.com/groceries/Product/Search/Default.aspx?notepad=yogurt&newSort=true] substituting any term you want into it to get the results.
 Would need to scrape a bit to get them all.
 Can get the number and then step through using http://www.tesco.com/groceries/product/search/default.aspx?notepad=chicken&viewMode=grid&N=0&Nao=40
 - tracking down the `Groceries` dataset -- found reference in reference.pdf for `arules`.
 Added this to archive ~/archives/data_intensive/machine_learning/
 - what do the brands do?

+## Thu Sep 29 09:31:46 BST 2016

+- Played this game at the tea table:   'I went shopping and bought '  -- this game is an example of a well-ordered set, since it labels every item with a letter of the alphabet, and those letters are well-ordered.
+- the game is about remembering what is in the list, and the alphabet helps remind you.
+- could use this game at the opening.
+The baseline account of lists as a form of number.
+- wrote a bit about this at the beginning -- it feels a bit better than other stuff because it gets into sets